petter-holmberg/cpp-ref/classes.md

 Treat class design as type design.
 Before defining a new type, be sure to consider all these issues: [Meyers05](#Meyers05) §19
 - How should objects of your new type be created and destroyed?
-- How should object initializtion differ from object assignment?
+- How should object initialization differ from object assignment?
 - What does it mean for objects of your new type to be passed by value?
 - What are the restrictions on legal values for your new type?
 - Does your new type fit into an inheritance graph?